S

 Skill

-No amount of skill can compensate the lack of will.
+No amount of skill can compensate for the lack of will.

 Sky